Workplace Branding: A Quick Win

 03 Identify your desired outcome

 Your corporate identity will be the backbone for your design but think about the end result – consider what atmosphere you want to create and how you will do this.
-In addition to corporate colour palettes, colour can be used to set and change ambience.
+In addition to corporate color palettes, color can be used to set and change ambience.
 This may give you a slightly different ‘twist’ on your visual identity in the workplace.

 04 Stakeholder engagement

-The most effective workplace branding programmes involve a wide variety of staff.
+The most effective workplace branding programs involve a wide variety of staff.
 This helps with the practical rollout and with the levels of engagement and success.

 05 Local sensitivity

-If you are branding across different countries and cultures, be aware that certain design elements such as colour and imagery may not translate well.
+If you are branding across different countries and cultures, be aware that certain design elements such as color and imagery may not translate well.
 They could

 do more harm than good.
-With a global programme, it is often wise to inject local influences into the design to help create relevance.
+With a global program, it is often wise to inject local influences into the design to help create relevance.

 06 Go green